pranujm/purrfect-mood/README.md

 Purrfect Mood is a mood-based cat meme picker, built with JavaScript, HTML, & CSS.

-User is given a list of moods to select from.
 After selecting a mood and hitting the generate meme button, the meme will pop up.

-Checkbox filter, click it and only show gifs for a selected mood.
-Otherwise, the generate meme can show both gifs or static memes.
+Checkbox filter only show gifs for a selected mood if clicked.

 ## Installation